mashrief/number-guess-game/README.md

   * A hidden number is to be guessed.
   * In every guess, it will give a verdict if it is too high or low.
   * For every wrong guess, there will be a penalty.
-  * if it can is guessed within a limited number of steps then the player wins.
+  * If it can is guessed within a limited number of steps then the player wins.
 Otherwise player loses.

 ### Language Used:
 To make this application, I used the following languages: